4brunu/4brunu.github.io-old/about/index.md

 current: about
 ---

-This is a demo blog for Ghost, it contains dummy content which allows you to click around and see what a Ghost blog running the default theme looks like.

-We use this for testing and for reference!

-If you'd like to set up your own blog, head on over to [https://ghost.org](https://ghost.org) and sign up.
+This is a blog where I will share some of my experience with iOS and Android development.

+You can follow my work on [Twitter](https://twitter.com/4brunu) or [Github](https://github.com/4brunu).